 In a nutshell, we don’t have much of it!
 We do one of two things mainly:

-1. We use daily passes and one week passes and hope this is marketing.
+1. We use daily and one-week passes and hope this is marketing.
 Or,

 2. We use the shotgun marketing approach.